 A key component of Georgetown's energy conservation efforts is a voluntary curtailment program designed to engage faculty and staff in helping meet the university’s environmental stewardship goals.
 Through small individual actions, you can help GU meet our Carbon Commitment and other sustainability goals.

-When temperatures rise above 90 degrees outside, the university asks all employees to switch off lights, unplug unused devices, and take other steps to minimize the use of power on campus.
+When outdoor temperatures rise above 90 degrees, the university asks all employees to switch off lights, unplug unused devices, and take other steps to minimize the use of power on campus.
 The university's Office of Planning and Facilities Management helps make it easy by sending reminders when temperatures climb.

 Resources for Georgetown Employees

 To find out how you can help Georgetown save, check out the resources below, including a poster you can print (on recycled paper) and hang in your office to help motivate you and your coworkers:

 More Resources - To help you save at work and at home: